-1-Sentence-Summary: No Rules Rules explains the incredibly unique and efficient company culture of Netflix, including the amazing levels of freedom and responsibility it gives employees and how this innovative way of running the business is the very reason that Netflix is so successful.
+1-Sentence-Summary: No Rules Rules explains the unique and efficient company culture of Netflix, from high levels of freedom and responsibility to low levels of bureaucracy, illustrating what has made the company so successful over the years.

 Read in: 4 minutes

 Favorite quote from the author:

 When Netflix started 20 years ago as a DVD-by-mail service, no one could have imagined it would become a streaming service with millions of worldwide subscribers.
 The company now even produces its own award-winning movies and TV shows.

 To revolutionize entertainment, the company had to reinvent itself countless times.
 Netflix owes its success to unprecedented flexibility and radical management principles.